 We can see our loved one in everything.

 Thich Nhat Hanh, No Death, No Fear

-Writing and finding himself in the field of memoir, remembrance, death and grief for as long as he can remember, Garrett Drew Ellis established himself as a professional writer in 2005 and as an End of Life Doula in 2019.
+Writing and finding himself in the field of memoir, remembrance, death and grief for as long as he can remember, Garrett Drew Ellis ~ (he/him) established himself as a professional writer in 2005 and as an End of Life Doula in 2019.
 That same year, Garrett founded Beyond Morning, offering doula and storytelling services after receiving training from INELDA (The International End of Life Doula Association).

 Garrett studied English at Central CT State University and has been a ghostwriter and author for almost 20 years.
 He has been a hospice volunteer.
 The author of “Write Until You Feel Better” and the forthcoming, “Writing In Memoriam”, Garrett works locally in the Central Pennsylvania area and offers his services nationwide through digital platforms.
 He speaks at workshops, leads groups and works with individuals to process death and grief, document their lives and to help them do the same for others.
 (Bio originally published here).